ManasviPant09/Spotify-Clone-Using-React-JS/README.md

 # Spotify Clone Using React JS
-Using React JS and Styled Components along with the help of Spotify API and Context API, this an attempt to build a Spotify Clone.
+By using React JS and Styled Components and utilising the Spotify API and Context API, this an attempt to build a Spotify Clone.

 ## Here's the link :
 ### https://nimble-snickerdoodle-59a555.netlify.app